 2. Blood Flow

 During pregnancy, your body needs to produce and circulate more blood.
-Pregnant women need to consume more iron to meet this increase in demand.
+Pregnant women need to consume more iron to meet this increased demand.
 Regular consumption of gongura can help meet the iron requirements.

 3. Baby’s Health